Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank 1"
 	{
-		// The Super Tank smashes survivors or crushes them to death.
+		// The Super Tank smashes survivors to death.
 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is smashed.
 		// - "Smash Range"
 		// - "Smash Range Chance"